Tackle Business Trips Alcohol-Free

 IMPORTANT!
 Brush your teeth before you go.
 It really helps –

-First fifteen minutes you walk in with your minty fresh breath and you smile at the bartender and tell her you are not drinking tonight and get a soda and cranberry or a tonic with some lime.
+In the first fifteen minutes, you walk in with your minty fresh breath and smile at the bartender, telling her you’re not drinking tonight, and order a soda and cranberry or a tonic with lime.

 Then you find one person in the room and ask them how they are doing and listen to their answer.
 You’ve now just nailed the first fifteen minutes.

-Now you go on to the second fifteen minutes, and the next person.
+Now, proceed to the next fifteen minutes and the next person.
 Tell them one good thing that is going on relevant to work and ask if they have had a similar experience. – second fifteen minutes DONE

-Third fifteen-minutes.
+The third fifteen minutes.
 Cruise the room and see if someone else is not drinking.
-If so walk over to them and ask them how they are enjoying the event and point out one thing you notice in the room – this can be totally random – seriously this is just to micro map it out for yourself.
+If so, walk over to them and ask them how they are enjoying the event, and point out one thing you notice in the room – this can be totally random – seriously, this is just to micro-map it out for yourself.

-Fourth fifteen-minute increment – go refill that soft drink and find the person in the room that is wearing a piece of clothing you like.
-If you know them ask them something relevant about work.
-If you work with them but don’t know them ask them where they got their rockin’ piece of clothing and commiserate about shopping – women can do this across cultures.
+Fourth fifteen-minute increment – go refill that soft drink and find the person in the room who is wearing a piece of clothing you like.
+If you know them, ask them something relevant about work.
+If you work with them but don’t know them, ask them where they got their rockin’ piece of clothing and commiserate about shopping – women can do this across cultures.
 Then ask them what they do and tell them what you do.

 Then flee!